Xs-and-10s/err-dat/README.md

   throw exception;
 }
 const [theFirstError, theFirstResult] = await firstSettled;
-// ... handle logic if needed for the first results
+// ... handle logic if needed for the first results...
 // .
 // .
 // .